Actions

 Continue Conversation#

-Example combinations#
+Example Combinations#

-Win-back offer:
+Win-back offer

-- First: Collect email
+- First: Ask for email and send Slack

-- Then: Offer discount code "SAVE20"
+- Then: Offer discount code

 - Finally: Continue conversation

-Escalate to human:
+Escalate to human

 - Then: Invite to book meeting